If you are physically dependent on oxycodone or think you might be addicted, please call a Novus Counselor to get your questions answered:

 To sum up, advanced medical and nutritional support delivered in a peaceful, soothing environment make oxycodone detox at Novus Medical Detox Center easier, safer and more comfortable than anywhere else.

 If you or someone you care about is taking Oxycodone

 CALL Novus Medical Detox Center NOW at

-Our counselors are available 24 hours a day, 7 days a week.
+Our Detox Advisors are available 7 days a week.
 We can help you arrange a safer, more comfortable medically-supervised Oxycodone detox as the first step toward ending Oxycodone addiction, dependency and abuse.